jelockwood/Super-Glue4/README.md

 # Super-Glue
-Set of scripts to 'glue' Jamf Pro, [Super](https://github.com/Macjutsu/super) and optionally a macOS LAPS solution together
+Script to 'glue' Jamf Pro, [Super](https://github.com/Macjutsu/super) and optionally a macOS LAPS solution together

 [Super](https://github.com/Macjutsu/super) is a script that helps automate informing users of the availability of macOS updates _and_ upgrades.
 It can further help automate providing Admin level credentials to automate such installations.
 This is sadly something Apple are making harder and harder for Mac admins managing a fleet of Macs.
 Apple's (incorrect) assumption is that all users own their computers, all users are themselves admins and all users not only know what to do but can be relied on to do it.